end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

 Canon SL1 ISO Selection

 Since you are capturing images over a perfect black background, noise can quickly become an issue.
-It will also be really perceptible.&nbsp;It will be easy to distinguish noise on dark areas so it is best to use a low ISO setting to reduce noise as much as possible.
+It will also be really perceptible.
+It will be easy to distinguish noise on dark areas so it is best to use a low ISO setting to reduce noise as much as possible.

 ISO 100 is the recommended value to use.